adam-p/yesterday-i-learned/biology.md

+1. A dude from Wisconsin claims that [jogging for 3~5km a day helps regain leg strength after hardware removal](http://www.kneeguru.co.uk/KNEEtalk/index.php?topic=21956.0).
+1. [Something like 99.9% of the sperm dies before the uterus.](https://www.youtube.com/watch?v=kvAm99AGbrA) And you don't want to help your sperm get to the fallopian tubes, because that would give advantage to the sperm that is/are otherwise too weak to swim to the egg.
+You don't want to do that.
+You want a Hunger Games sort of thing and just get one winner.
+1. The heart beats "a hundred thousand times a day".
+1. The [whip spider](https://en.wikipedia.org/wiki/Amblypygi) was featured in the fourth Harry Potter movie, "Him and the Cup Thing."
+The movie lied.
+If she bites, it is *not* lethal.
+It also doesn't make squeaking noises when tortured.
 1. The queen of an [army] ant nest just makes babies; it has no authority, thus not a real queen, but can be understood as the ovaries of a single organism, where the ants are cells.
 The queen ant can live for <30 years.
 Army ant nests (called bivouacs) are [just ants clumped together](http://sites.psu.edu/haleydemartinrclblog/wp-content/uploads/sites/16429/2015/02/army-ant-bivouac.jpg), but with a highly organised internal structure.
 As the nest moves, (according to a nobody on the radio,) the queen goes on diet to make moving easier.
 1. Farmers noticed that [overspray of dicamba from dicamba-resistant GM soybean farms, onto non-dicamba-resistant non-GM soybean plants, will kill them](https://www.washingtonpost.com/business/economy/this-miracle-weed-killer-was-supposed-to-save-farms-instead-its-devastating-them/2017/08/29/33a21a56-88e3-11e7-961d-2f373b3977ee_story.html).
 1. In 2011, [Colistin](https://en.wikipedia.org/wiki/Colistin)-resistant genes were found in a plasmid, against the last-resort antibiotic for multidrug-resistant bacteria.
 Plasmids are strands of DNA that replicate themselves.